 - Adult Social Care Contingencies (£10.3m); over recent years, Social Care contingencies have been held corporately to protect the Council from in-year overspends resulting from increased demand and/or contract costs.
 Due to significant additional funding requirement for Social Care in 2021/22, these funds have been released to the portfolio, and now form part of Social Care based budgets.
 This transfer is a necessity but does leave the Council less able to deal with in-year Social Care pressures in future years. - Operating Model (£1.0m): a review of all business support and corporate functions to deliver improvements in operational efficiency and reduce duplication.
 The Operating Model redesign will include the following Corporate Support Services: Finance, HR, IT, Commissioning, Procurement, Contract Management, Business Intelligence, Performance, Business Strategy, Communications, Property, Facilities Management, Emergency Planning, Public Health, Equalities and Engagement and Information Management.
 However not all of these areas will be included in the first phase.
 Assumed part year effect for the savings. - Customer Experience (£0.5m) Review of the Council's customer facing support services to improve the service offered whilst reducing duplication.
 The services to be reviewed are Revenues and Benefits, the Council's central call centre, and customer services within the Housing Service.
 The aim is to have one single initial point of contact for the City's residents, reducing the need for people to make multiple calls.
-Assumed part year effect for the savings. - Workforce planning (£4.0m) Implementation of a corporate Managing Employee Reduction programme, aimed at facilitating the departure of around 300 staff who wish to leave the Council's employment.
+Assumed part year effect for the savings. - Workforce planning (£4.0m) Implementation of a corporate programme aimed at facilitating the departure of around 300 staff who wish to leave the Council's employment.
 Around 100 of the posts deleted will be replaced by new apprentice posts.
-The aim is to reduce the age profile of the Council's workforce, mitigating the risk of a large number of retirements over a short time period in a few years' time.
-The replacement apprentice posts will provide new job opportunities for younger people.
+The aim is to support services to develop and implement workforce plans that mitigate the risk of a large number of retirements over a short time period in a few years' time.
+At the same time, the proposal will provide a significant number of additional job opportunities for younger people.
 Assumed part year effect for the savings.